mongodb/docs/source/reference/javascript.rst

    :param level: Specify a profiling level, see list of possible
                  values below.

-   :param slowms: Optionally modify the threshold for a query or
+   :param slowms: Optionally modify the threshold for the profile to
-                  operation to be considered "slow."
+                  consider a query or operation "slow."

    Modifies the current :term:`database profiler` level.
 This allows administrators to capture data regarding performance.
 The database